cwntr/go-stakenet/README.md

 )

 func testExplorer() {
-	// no parameter will do on-fly-calls without caching e := explorer.NewXSNExplorerAPIClient(nil)
+	// no parameter will do on-fly-requests and responses without caching e := explorer.NewXSNExplorerAPIClient(nil)
 	stats, err := e.GetStats()
 	if err != nil {